 In Iran, there've been massive demonstrations against the Shah's regime at the end of the Muslim fast of Ramadan.

-In Iran, there've been massive demonstrations against the Shah's regime at the end of the Muslim fast of Ramadan.
+Background: In Iran, there've been massive demonstrations against the Shah's regime at the end of the Muslim fast of Ramadan.
 The protestors blame the government for the deaths of seven demonstrators in clashes with security forces earlier this month.

 SYNOPSIS: In the capital of Teheran troops kept a close watch on the city as small groups organised their protests at neighbourhood mosques.
 Several processions converged on a central square in the city.